 Tokyo Olympics on alert for cyberattacks as alleged Russian plot revealed

-TOKYO, Japan (AFP) — Tokyo Olympics organisers said they were on constant alert for cyberattacks Tuesday but had yet to suffer "significant impact" after Britain accused Russia of targeting the Games.
+Tokyo, Japan (AFP) — Tokyo Olympics organisers said they were on constant alert for cyberattacks yesterday but had yet to suffer “significant impact” after Britain accused Russia of targeting the Games.

 Tokyo 2020 officials said they had taken a range of countermeasures against digital attacks but did not disclose details, citing security concerns.

-"While we have constantly monitored various types of cyberattack on the digital platforms owned by Tokyo 2020, no significant impact has been observed in our operations," an organising committee statement said.
+“While we have constantly monitored various types of cyberattacks on the digital platforms owned by Tokyo 2020, no significant impact has been observed in our operations,” an organising committee statement said.

 Britain's allegations came as six Russian military intelligence officers were charged in the United States with carrying out cyberattacks on Ukraine's power grid, the 2017 French elections and the 2018 Pyeongchang Winter Olympic Games.